 Dogs eat grass, and no one is sure exactly why.
 Is it because they are sick?
 Does it make them sick?
-That is the age-old question, usually brought up after your dog noshes on your lawn, followed by them upchucking on your good carpet!
+That is the age-old question, usually brought up after your dog snacks on your lawn, followed by them throwing up the grass all over your good carpet!

 Why do dogs eat grass, and does it make them sick?
 Can it hurt them?
 Read on for more information on dogs and grass eating behavior.